EfeAgare/StackOverflow-lite/README.md

   * NPM
   * Express
   * Babel
+## Linting Library
+  * Eslint

 ## Installation
   Ensure you have the technologies installed then you can clone this repository in your local machine.
 Afterwards, run <code> npm install </code>  and run  <code> npm run start:dev </code>  for a quick start.
 Or you may build first, using <code> npm run build </code> then run <code> npm start </code>.
 If you only want to access the completed work, you will find the link to the hosted work at the bottom of this readme, you don't have to clone this repository!

 ## Test